Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Robot Training Method

 \subsection{Human Path Prediction Network}

-We implemented an HPPN for our robotic guide based on long short-term memory (LSTM) networks~\cite{hochreiter1997long}, an improved variant of an RNN.
+We implemented an HPPN for our robotic guide based on long short-term memory (LSTM) networks~\cite{hochreiter1997long}, an improved variant of recurrent neural networks.
 We extended the structure of the model described in our previous work~\cite{moon2019prediction}, which was used to predict only the relative position of a person from a robot.
-Figure~\ref{fig:04} (a) shows an overview of our network.
+Fig.~\ref{fig:04} (a) shows an overview of our network.
 Our network employs the following input data: i) robot actions (two-dimensional), ii) kinetic forces applied to the haptic device (two-dimensional), and iii) latent feature vectors of depth images extracted from the pre-trained VAE (16-dimensional).
 We used the VAE with the structure described in our previous work~\cite{moon2019observation} to compress a depth image with a pixel resolution of 640 $\times$ 480 into a 16-dimensional vector.